FraserProvan2/my-meal-planner/README.md

 # MyMeals
-Weekly meal planner to store cooking steps and create accurate shopping lists
+Weekly meal planner to store cooking steps and create accurate shopping lists, built in Laravel 8 and Vue.js.

 ## Features